janikvonrotz/janikvonrotz.ch/content/post/2018-11-16-raspberry-pi-thermometer-that-connects-everywhere-via-gsm.md

 # Query the thermo data

-If you successuflly sent temeperature data, you can now query the api.
+If you successfully sent temperature data, you can now query the api.

 Open the graphql playground in your browser `https://example.now.sh/` and enter the following query.